 Cyril of Jerusalem is a notable fourth century theologian and church father, best known today for his Catachetical Lectures.
 This nicene-era archbishop of Jerusalem’s lectures provide us with a clear elucidation of classical trinitarianism, in which we also find strong apolegetics against both Arianism and modalism, both of which threatened the church of his day.
-Cyril also presided over the second ecumenical council at Constantinople in 381, by which the original Nicene Creed was confirmed and expanded to more explicitly defend the divinity of the Holy Spirit.

 Like the Nicene Creed, Cyril very explcitly taught that the “one God” of the Christian faith is the person of the Father in particular.
 We see that doctrine greatly emphaized by him in the following quotes:

 “Further, do thou neither separate the Son from the Father, nor by making a confusion believe in a Son-Fatherhood; but believe that of One God there is One Only-begotten Son, who is before all ages God the Word; not the uttered word diffused into the air, nor to be likened to impersonal words; but the Word the Son, Maker of all who partake of reason, the Word who heareth the Father, and Himself speaketh.”
 On the Ten Points of Doctrine (Lecture IV)